vbilopav/vbjs/README.md

 I tried really hard to keep it as simple and concise as possible and close to official JavaScript/HTML modern standards as possible.

-Everybody is already is already feeling framework and configuration fatigue.
+Everybody is already feeling framework and configuration fatigue.

 I'd like to consider this as simple library to boost your vanilla JavaScript development.